ATD 1-LAW

 False

-Mark drew a cheque for Kshs.
-4,400/= in favor of Michael, who fraudulently altered the amount to Kshs.
-440,000/= and sold (negotiated) it to Thomas who negotiated it to Simon.
-Here, Simon can enforce it against _________
+Mark drew a cheque for USD 4,400/= in favor of Michael, who fraudulently altered the amount to USD 440,000/=, and sold (negotiated) it to Thomas who negotiated it to Simon.
+Here, Simon can enforce it against:

 None of the above